kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 single feature gate, `CSIVolumeHealth`, gates the kubelet and the apiserver.

-Health is reported so that its three meanings stay distinct: a present status with no conditions is an explicit "healthy" report; an absent field means no health information is available, because the driver does not report health or has not been probed; and a driver- reported condition whose category Kubernetes does not recognize is surfaced as `Unknown` rather than dropped.
+Health is reported through dedicated RPCs and status fields, allowing drivers to surface unrecognized conditions as `Unknown` rather than dropping them, and enabling automation to distinguish between healthy volumes (reported with no adverse conditions) and volumes whose drivers do not report health.

 This is not the first attempt.
 An alpha for KEP-1432 shipped in Kubernetes v1.21 that embedded `ListVolumes`, `ControllerGetVolume`,